Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 is destined for a compute pool with GPUs.
 This option has no effect on `native` container support pools as it is automatically enabled by the system.
+* (optional) `exit_conditions` sets the exit conditions for all tasks under this job.
+Currently only the `default` exit conditions can be set which react to any non-zero exit code.
+    * (required) `default` is the default exit conditions.
+Meaning if any task in this job exits with a non-zero exit code, perform the following actions below.
+        * (optional) `job_action` is the job action to perform if any task in this job exits with a non-zero exit code.
+This can be set to `none`, `disable`, or `terminate`.
+The default is `none`.
+        * (optional) `dependency_action` is the dependency action to perform if any task in this job exits with a non-zero exit code.
+This can be set to `block` or `satisfy`.
+The default is `block`.
 * (optional) `data_volumes` is an array of `data_volume` aliases as defined in the global configuration file.
 These volumes will be mounted in all containers under the job.